-For this reason, many college students become stuck with courses they don’t like or they are not particularly interested in.
+Because of this, many college students become stuck with courses they don’t like or they are not particularly interested in.
 Since the course you’re going to take will have a lot of say on the career you can eventually pursue, it’s important that you decide which course will be the best for you well in advance.
-The only question is, how will you know which college course should you take?
+The only question is, how will you know which college course you should take?

 Here are a few things to consider: